Admission Status Categories

 An applicant not satisfying the minimum grade point average for his/her level of work may be admitted to a degree program provisionally if recommended by the program's Graduate Coordinator.
 The minimum acceptable undergraduate GPA for admission as a provisional student is 2.50 (see Provisional Admission below).

 Meeting minimum requirements for admission does not guarantee admission into a program.
 Each applicant competes with all other applicants for availability in each program.
-Exceptions to these requirements for either "regular" or "provisional" admission must be made by the appropriate Academic Dean who will notify the Office of the Graduate School in writing.
+Exceptions to these requirements for either "regular" or "provisional" admission must be made by the appropriate Academic Dean who will notify the Graduate School in writing.

 Graduate programs may have requirements for regular admission in addition to the University requirements described above.
 For this information, see the specific program section in this publication.